 For a more detailed description of the tour, please refer to "PDF Print" above.

-In the building of the upper station of the Eibsee-Seilbahn cable car you can see an exhibition on the history of the Zugspitze and its touristic development, with lots of interesting and entertaining pictures, films and inventive contemporary exhibits.
+In the summit station of the Eibsee cable railway there is an exhibition on the history of the Zugspitze and its development as a tourist attraction which features many interesting and entertaining pictures, films and original exhibits.

-Getting thereTake the motorway A95 from Munich to its end at Eschenlohe, and then follow the state road B2 to Garmisch-Partenkirchen.
-Just after the Farchanter tunnel, drive in the direction of the Garmisch part of town and Grainau/Zugspitze.
-Go through Garmisch and towards Grainau/Zugspitze.
-Just before leaving town, follow the signs to the Kreuzeckbahn/Alpspitzbahn and turn left at the barracks.
-The street leads you directly to the base terminal of the Kreuzeck and Alpspitzbahn cable cars.
+Getting thereTake the motorway A95 to its end at Eschenlohe, and then follow the state road B2 to Garmisch-Partenkirchen.
+After the tunnel drive in the direction of the Partenkirchen part of town.
+Near the end of the town, follow the signs to the Olympia Skistadion (Olympic Skiing Stadium).

 Author’s map recommendations